-Investments at 31 December 2018 (Excluding Additional Voluntary Contributions)
+Investments at 31 December 2020

+(Excluding Additional Voluntary Contributions)

-The actual allocation of assets at 31 December 2018 is shown below.
+The actual allocation of assets at 31 December 2020 is shown below.

-The Plan's investment manager is Legal and General.
-Legal and General adopts an indextracking approach, by which the Trustees expect to achieve investment returns close to the benchmark each asset class is tracking, rather than performance depending on the manager's ability to select individual investments to enhance returns.
+The Plan's investment manager over the year was Legal and General, though this has subsequently changed to Willis Towers Watson in 2021.
+Legal and General adopted an index-tracking approach, by which the Trustees expected to achieve investment returns close to the benchmark each asset class was tracking, rather than performance depending on the manager's ability to select individual investments to enhance returns.

-During the 12 months to 31 December 2018, the Plan's assets achieved a return of -4.3% (before fees), close to the index return.
+During the 12 months to 31 December 2020, the Plan's assets achieved a return of 8.8% (before fees), close to the index return.